Skip to main content

 Megan Saker: Great.
 David has also just made a point in the q and a that they have a gamify they’ve gamified providing feedback, so give out some prizes, show them some love.

 Which is a really interesting idea.
-And actually in Prodpad we’ve got a new feature, a new reporting suite that allows you to run reports against basically all your sort of data in Prodpad, all your product planning data.
+And actually in ProdPad we’ve got a new feature, a new reporting suite that allows you to run reports against basically all your sort of data in ProdPad, all your product planning data.
 And one of the things that you’re able to do is a report of.
 Your account users and submitting feedback.

 So that’s quite nice.
 You’re able to click a button, see a sort of feedback submission leaderboard.
-Which, we’ve already started to talk to customers about the way they can use that to gamify and give out, do exactly that, David, give out prizes and things for the weekly leader on the feedback board.
+We’ve already started to talk to customers about the way they can use that to gamify and give out, do exactly that, David, give out prizes and things for the weekly leader on the feedback board.

 Particularly, I’ve lost my video now.
 Oh, I am here.
 You can hear me.
 Let’s see if I can take